The Day can be taught over the course of Term 2 or all on one global day of activity, 18 May 2024.

 Course materials will be made available via our website and email.
-We expect the 2023 materials to be available before the beginning of Term 2, 2023.
+Course materials are available now and can be taught with the start of Term 2, 2023.

 Thanks to the generous support of our partners, the Day of AI is free for schools to participate in.